diyefi/Puma-HowTo/doc/spin1/using_bom.md

 # Bill of Materials

 The BOM is broken down into sub-circuits so you, as the end user, can pick and choose which circuits are best suited to your project.
 For each sub-circuit there is a matching assembly section.
 The primary components are compulsory to achieve a functional 'FreeEMS brain'.
-All other sections are optional, however a combination of these will be necessary for an engine to run.
+All other sections are optional, however, a combination of these will be necessary for an engine to run.

 Open the BOM.
 The right hand side of each blue sub-circuit title is the page number, which corresponds to the [schematic and circuitry] that those components relate to.

 ### Overview with Important notes

 - A large number of parts will be unpopulated, replaced with a zero ohm jumper, or solder bridge.
 - The EGT circuit won't work (it has a 500&deg;C limit) without changing it's supply to 12 Volt and adding a Voltage divider.
-No instructions will be proved within this howto.
+No instructions will be proved within this how-to.
 - The stepper driver circuit is defunked, don't go there.
 - The shut-down circuit won't work, the parts for it are not in the BOM and there will just be unpopulated pads for it on the PCB.
 - The XOR based ignitor drive is too weak and should be further buffered with something that can put out a 12V signal at around 100mA.
-- The Injection driver circuits are incorrectly laid out, and require a modification which is covered in this howto to function the bom only includes parts for High-Z injectors.
+- The Injection driver circuits are incorrectly laid out, and require a modification, which is covered in this how-to, to function.
+The BOM only includes parts for High-Z injectors.
-- The USB circuit requires an additional component in the way of a TO92 packaged PNP transistor *UNLESS* a modified SM is used (currently not available untill 30 Feburary 2012)
+- The USB circuit requires an additional component in the way of a TO92 packaged PNP transistor *UNLESS* a modified SM is used (currently not available until 30 February 2012)
 - The USB connector is wrong (It's female A, which is reserved for host devices) however it is functional.
 Cables are hard to come by, the options are:
 	- Hack a mini-USB or type B female connector instead and use an appropriate cable.
 	- Build a A-A cable from two common USB cables.
 	- buy male A-A cable.

-** = work in progress

 #### Legend of acronyms ####
 Some or all of these acronyms are used in the original schematic documentation.